WELCOME

 Return to the Quick Find Menu

 • Here is a JPL 285 Kb radar image of San Diego and surrounding areas.
 The image shows the Pacific Ocean (top left corner) to slightly east of the El Capitan Reservoir, the dark feature in the bottom right.
 On the left side, San Diego and its suburbs are recognizable by the large network of freeways that crisscross the area.
 Cowles Mountain County Park is the dark area in the center of the image.
 San Diego Bay (bottom left), is separated from Mission Bay by the Point Loma Peninsula.
 North Island, home of the U.S. Naval Air Station and Silver Strand are on the left (west) side of San Diego Bay.
 This image was taken (October, 1994) by the Spaceborne Imaging Radar, onboard the space shuttle Endeavour.
 The image is 52 kilometers by 35 kilometers (33 miles by 22 miles).
-For a larger view (35 MB) of the same image, visit the high bandwidth site (see below).

 Return to the Quick Find Menu